gemiusz/wdi/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ontaptom/wdi/blob/main/gemma3_colab.ipynb)

+## About this repo

+Originally I have created this repository for a specific talk, but currently I'm re-using the same repo to add some additional Colab notebooks related to Open LLMs ;) Cheers!

 ## Overview

 This repository contains the companion Google Colab notebook (`gemma3_colab.ipynb`) for the talk **"GenAI on Your Own Terms – Open Large Language Models in Action"** presented at Warszawskie Dni Informatyki 2025.